 Many states have waiting period requirements that say you cannot petition for an expungement until a certain period of time has passed, and others will only expunge a first offense from your record.

 Do not let a lapse in judgment or wrong act have a negative impact on your future health and happiness.
-Instead, contact the Law Offices of Lawrence J. Signore to discuss having your record expunged.
-Reach out to our Providence, Rhode Island office online or at 401-400-4102 to schedule a consultation with a seasoned criminal defense attorney.
+Instead, contact Law Offices Of Lawrence J. Signore to discuss having your record expunged.
+Reach out to our Providence, Rhode Island office online or at 401-273-3000 to schedule a consultation with a seasoned criminal defense attorney.